endlessm/endless-key-builder/README.md

 The host and user configuration files are not typically used.
 They can allow for a permanent or temporary override for a particular host or user.

+Next, a local tree of configuration can be loaded from `$localdir/config` if a local settings directory is specified with the `--localdir` option.
+The configuration loaded here is the same as in the `config` directory in the source tree.
+For example, `$localdir/config/defaults.ini` and `$localdir/config/codename/$codename.ini` will be loaded.

 Finally, there are extra configuration files whose settings will be used during the build but not displayed in the saved configuration file: